danjbuilds/ESP32-criket/README.md

-cricket by WhyNotDan ESP32-based project that creates a local web interface to control an active buzzer with three distinct sound modes.
+cricket is ESP32-based project that creates a local web interface to control an active buzzer with three distinct sound modes.
 The system establishes its own WiFi network (SoftAP) and provides a responsive web interface for controlling the buzzer.

 Features
 Three Sound Modes: